cis-famu/oer-assignment-group-4-1/Chapter-5.md

 Named constants are special kinds of variables that can't be changed once they're set.
 This helps you keep a specific value in your code that you don't want to alter accidentally.
 To create a named constant, you can use the keyword const.

+In C++, a side effect is when a function or process alters some part of the program's status beyond its own boundaries.
+It might be tweaking a global value, modifying a document, or even showing information to the consumer.
+Even though side effects oftentimes prove beneficial, particularly when addressing a database or presenting data to a client, they may complicate the code's comprehensibility and fixing, particularly when the ramifications aren't promptly documented or are unanticipated.

 ### Review Questions

 ## Static and Automatic Variables